ErezSo/streaming-music-player/README.md

 Technologies been used to build the project:

+* React
 * React-Create-App (includes: Babel, Webpack, React-Scripts)
-* React
 * React-Router
 * Bootstrap
 * ReactAudioPlayer
+* react-infinite-scroll-component
 * hearthis.at API

 ### Setting up